jingwood/mjpegplayer/README.md

 # .NET MJPEG Player

+A Windows program for receiving and play the MJPEG stream.

+# The use case

+1. Install the motion program on Raspberry Pi
- Designed to receive MJPEG stream from motion program on Raspberry Pi.
+2. Config to send MJPEG stream from motion
+3. Play the MJPEG stream on Windows

 # Features